Aum-Kaara/Logic_App_Docker_Image/README.md

 Build the docker container image by using the docker file by running the below command

+make sure to tag like <acr name>.azurecr.io\imagename to push image into ACR

 ```
 docker build --tag <ImageName> .
 ```